Philadelphia Electrical & Technical Chs

 |Students by Grade|

-- Philadelphia Electrical & Technical Chs's student:teacher ratio of 20:1 has increased from 17:1 over five school years.
+- Philadelphia Electrical & Technical Chs's student:teacher ratio of 20:1 has decreased from 21:1 over five school years.

 |Definition of Terms 2016-2017 School Year Data||This School||State Level (PA)|